AI training for employees 2026:

 KPIs & evidence: How training becomes visible as ROI

-Common mistakes - and how to avoid them
+Common mistakes in AI training and how to avoid them

 • Only basic webinars without in-depth knowledge remain superficial and are quickly forgotten because there is no transfer to real processes.

-Next steps: From further training to implementation
+Next steps: From AI training to implementation

 A typical introduction to AI training can look like this: